GLOBAL MARKETS-Global stocks inch to record high; dollar weakens

 By Simon Jessop

-Robust corporate earnings, monetary and fiscal support from policymakers and prospects that pandemic vaccines could hasten a return to normal in the United States and other countries have all bolstered risk sentiment in recent days.
+Robust corporate earnings, monetary and fiscal support from policymakers and the prospect pandemic vaccines could hasten a return to normality in the United States and other countries have bolstered risk sentiment.

-A record high close for Wall Street overnight gave Asian stocks the confidence to push on further, with MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS up 0.3%, led by Chinese blue chips .CSI300, up 2.2%.

-That helped The MSCI All-Country World Index .MIWD00000PUS edge up 0.1% to its own record high, although early moves in Europe's top indexes suggested further gains may be tougher to find, with Britain's FTSE 100 .FTSE flat on the day.
+The MSCI All-Country World Index .MIWD00000PUS held broadly steady throughout the European morning, up 0.1% at a fresh record high, mirroring gains on U.S. indexes in the previous session and strength in Asia ovenight.

-Futures for the S&P 500 were equally undecided, suggesting a quiet start to the U.S. trading day, although Mark Haefele, chief investment officer at UBS Global Wealth Management, said he remained positive on the outlook.
+Futures for the S&P 500 were calling a marginally lower open, down 0.1%, although Mark Haefele, chief investment officer at UBS Global Wealth Management, said he remained positive on the outlook.

 In bond markets, euro zone core bond yields were flat, edging off the previous session's highs.
-Italy's borrowing costs were near recent lows as Mario Draghi looked to gather support to form a new government.
+Italy's borrowing costs were near recent lows as Mario Draghi sought support to form a new government.

-In keeping with the risk-on sentiment, oil also hit 13-month highs, helped by rising optimism about a return in fuel demand, with Brent crude up 0.8%.
+Following earlier 13-month highs on rising optimism about a return in fuel demand, Brent crude dropped back to trade flat on the day, but still above $60 a barrel.

 "There is a sense that the glut of oil supply is disappearing more rapidly than anybody thought possible," said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 "There seems to be a paradigm shift in the market."

-But concern remained over the pace of vaccination, the efficacy of the vaccines against new strains of the COVID-19 virus and the damage being done to economies, including the impact on the dollar of a planned $1.9 trillion stimulus package.
+But concern remained over the pace of vaccination, its efficacy against new variants of the novel coronavirus and the damage being done to economies, including the impact on the dollar of a planned $1.9 trillion stimulus package.

-That suite of negativity helped weigh further on the dollar.
-Against a basket of other currencies, it was down 0.2% in early deals - bolstering gold, a traditional safe haven against rising inflation, which rose 0.5%.
+That suite of negativity weighed on the dollar.
+Against a basket of other currencies, it extended earlier falls to trade down 0.4% - bolstering gold, a traditional safe haven against rising inflation, which rose 0.5%.

-Still underpinning the gains was a surprise announcement from Tesla Inc TSLA.O on Monday that it had invested around $1.5 billion in the virtual currency and expects to accept it as payment for its cars in the future.
+The gains follow a surprise announcement from Tesla Inc TSLA.O on Monday that it had invested around $1.5 billion in the virtual currency and expects to accept it as payment for its cars in the future.

 Global assetshttp://tmsnrt.rs/2jvdmXl